mincerafter42/fillbert/about.md

 - I work better in vector art than raster
 - The comics have a small filesize.
   - This is an important factor to users like me
-  - To put it in professional terms, my Internet connection is frikkin&#39; slow
+  - To put it in professional terms, my Internet connection is frikkin' slow
+- SVG animations!
+  - Inkscape doesn't support SVG animations so all of those are added by hand too